-The evaluation of the subcontracting plan shall be separate from the technical or cost evaluation.
+The evaluation of the subcontracting plan shall be separate from the technical or cost evaluation (see FAR 19.705-4).
 For acquisitions involving commercial plans, the CO shall obtain a copy of the current Summary Subcontract Report for evaluation purposes.
+See FAR 19.704(d) for commercial plan requirements.